 The fresh aisle of grocery stores have changed.
 Where once there were whole melons, stacks of plastic clamshell containing pre-cut melons exist.
-Fresh heads of romaine lettuce have been replaced by pre-chopped and bagged lettuce.
+Pre-chopped and bagged lettuce replace fresh heads of romaine lettuce.
 Don’t want to cut up a butternut squash – no problem, just grab a container of pre-cut squash cubes.

 In the last couple of years, pre-cut and packaged fruits and vegetables have been not only one of the fastest growing segment in the produce aisle, but also a growing profit center for grocery stores.
 When the trend emerged, from 2015 to 2016 dollar sales of chopped squash went up by close to 41%.
 Cut mango sales rose by almost 40%.
 Chopped cauliflower by 38%.
 Cut cantaloupe increased 28%.
 Sliced peppers by 24% (is it really that hard to slice a pepper?).
 And the list goes on.

 Trading risk for convenience